Health, Dental & Vision Coverage

-Students must contact the Benefit Coordinator in the NAITSA Service Hub, located in room E131, call 780-471-7730 or email firstname.lastname@example.org for eligibility and/or enrolment status.
+Students must contact the Benefit Coordinator in the NAITSA Service Hub, located in room E131, call 780-471-7730 or email email@example.com for eligibility and/or enrolment status.
 The fees for the health and dental plans will be assessed automatically by the institution at registration if you meet the eligibility criteria.
-You can pay your fees online through your MyNAIT Portal or in person at the Cash Office in the South Lobby on main campus.
+You can pay your fees in person at at the Student Service Centre in the CAT Building.

 Why a health and dental plan?

 Costs for dental and health services are at an all- time high and show no sign of reprieve.
 Students on fixed incomes are especially susceptible to these increases, and the last thing they want to spend these fixed monies on is an unforeseen accident, dental or medical procedure.
 Putting even routine procedures off can have monumental effects for students, as missing classes or study time can have disastrous consequences.
 Considering these points, NAITSA has worked to design and implement a reasonably priced health and dental insurance plan.
 This plan can aid students in maintaining a quality of health, which can ensure that avoidable medical emergencies do not endanger the pursuit of their studies.

 NAIT students had voted in favour of adopting a student health and dental plan.
 For post-secondary students, any fee that is voted in by referendum follows the Post-Secondary Learning Act from the Government of Alberta.
 With a mandatory plan, the insurance risk is spread over a larger number of students, thereby lowering the cost per student, making the fee in a range that is affordable to students.
 An individual health and dental plan can cost as much as 5 times the current student fee.

 Is this plan the same as my provincial health care?